ermaitland/ga-project-1/README.md

 - The game should be playable for one player
 - The obstacles should be auto generated

 Suggested enhancements:

 - Different difficulty levels
 - Auto generated boards
-- Two player mode on the same computer: player take turns the first to lose more lives across whole game loses.
+- Two player mode on the same computer: player take turns the first to lose more lives across whole gae loses.
 - High score board with `localStorage`

 Challenges:

 The difficulty here is animating the obstacles and detecting collision.
 There will be several timers to manage across the whole game, which can easily get out of hand.

 # Planning

 I started by making a wire fame on excalidraw.
-This consisted of a start page and three difficulty levels.
+I have designed my game to look like an old school video game.
+My excalidraw consisted of a start page and three difficulty levels.
 From here it was easier to write pseudocode.
 This gave me an outline of constants I would need to make functions and the key functions needed in order to make the game work.
 It also allowed to me work out a logical order in which to execute the code, insuring that everything I needed to “get” was done so before I “set”.
 In this particular project I didn’t use any ERDs, this was due to the wireframe and pseudocode being enough, and in conjunction with my time-boxing, I felt I had a visual idea of what, how and how long for each element.

 _Add images_